moorepants/anaconda-dee-config/README.md

 Is it possible to have different conda environments other than the base environment?

 > We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB maximum for our exe installer on Windows.
-It is difficult to keep the installer under 2GB with even one additional environment if it includes the Anaconda distribution.
-Switching to only Conda Forge packages may allow us to reduce the installer size and thus support a limited number of additional environments.
+It is difficult to keep the installer under 2GB with even one additional environment.

 Why can't my package be installed with PyPi/Cargo/NPM/CRAN?